-(3 18 22)( - b.
-Reclamation activities should be concurrent with the mining operation and may be included in the approved placer or dredge mining permit and reclamation plan.
-Final reclamation of the permit area or any part of the permit area must begin within one (1) year after the placer or dredge mining operations have permanently ceased on a mine panel.
-If the Permittee permanently ceases disposing of overburden on a waste area or permanently ceases removing minerals from a pit or permanently ceases using a road or other disturbed land, the reclamation activity on each given area must start within one (1) year of such cessation, despite the fact that all operations as to the mine panel, which included such pit, road, overburden pile, or other disturbed land, has not permanently ceased on on those parts of the permit area. - c.
-A Permittee will be presumed to have permanently ceased placer or dredge mining operations on a given portion of disturbed land where no substantial amount of mineral or overburden material has been removed or overburden placed on an overburden dump, or no significant use has been made of a road during the previous one (1) year.
-(3-18-22) - d.
-If a Permittee does not plan to use disturbed land for one (1) or more years but intends thereafter to use the disturbed land for placer or dredge mining operations and desires to defer final reclamation until after its subsequent use, the Permittee must submit a written notice of intent and request for deferral of reclamation to the Director Department, in writing.
-If the Director Department determines that the Permittee plans to continue the operation within a reasonable period of time, the Director Department will notify the Permittee and may require actions to be taken to reduce degradation of surface resources stabilize stockpiles and maintain water quality until operations resume.
-If the Director Department determines that the use of the disturbed land for placer or dredge mining operations will not be continued within a reasonable period of time, the Director Department will proceed as though the placer or dredge mining operation has been abandoned, but the Permittee Department will be notified notify the Permittee of such decision at least thirty (30) days before taking any formal administrative action.
+d.
+If a Permittee does not plan to use disturbed land for one (1) or more years but intends thereafter to use the disturbed land for placer or dredge mining operations and desires to defer final reclamation until after its subsequent use, the Permittee must submit written a notice of intent and request for deferral of reclamation to the Director Department, in writing.
+If the Director Department determines that the Permittee plans to continue the operation within a reasonable period of time, the Director Department will notify the Permittee and may require actions resume.
+If the Director Department determines that the use of the disturbed land for placer or dredge mining operations will not be continued within a reasonable period of time, the Director Department determines that the use of the disturbed land for placer or dredge mining operations will not be continued within a reasonable period of time, the Director Department will proceed as though the placer or dredge mining operation has been abandoned, but the Permittee Department will be notified notify the Permittee of such decision at least thirty (30) days before taking any formal administrative action.

-1715.
-Revegetation Activities.
+175. Revegetation Activities.

-- a.
+a.
 The Permittee must select and establish plant species that can be expected to result in vegetation comparable to that growing on the disturbed lands prior to placer or dredge mining operations or other species that will be conducive to the post-mining use of the disturbed lands.
 The Permittee may use available technical data and results of field tests for selecting seeding practices and soil amendments that will result in viable revegetation.

-(3-18-22) - b.
+b.
 Standards for success of revegetation.
-Revegetative success, unless otherwise specified in the approved placer mining permit-and reclamation plan, is measured against the existing vegetation at the site prior to mining, or an adjacent reference area supporting similar vegetation.
-(3-18-22)( - c.
-The ground cover of living plants on the revegetated area must be comparable to the ground cover of living plants on the adjacent reference area for two (2) full growing seasons after cessation of soil amendment or irrigation.
-(3-18-22) - d.
+Revegetative success, unless otherwise specified in the approved placer mining permit-and reelamation plan, is measured against the existing vegetation at the site prior to mining, or an adjacent reference area supporting similar vegetation.
+(3-18-22)()

+c.
+The ground cover of living plants on the revegetated area must be comparable to the ground cover of living plants on the adjacent reference area for two (2) full growing seasons after cessation of soil amendment or irrigation. ()

+d.
 For purposes of this rule, ground cover is considered comparable if it has, on the area actually planted, at least seventy percent (70%) of the premining ground cover for the mined land or adjacent reference area.

-(3-18-22) - e.
-For locations with an average annual precipitation of more than twenty-six (26) inches, the Director, in approving a placer mining permit, may set a minimum standard for success of revegetation as follows: (3-18-22) - i.
-Vegetative cover of seventy percent (70%) for two (2) full growing seasons in areas planted to herbaceous species only; or (3-18-22) - ii.
-Fifty percent (50%) vegetative cover for two (2) full growing seasons and six hundred (600) woody plants per acre in areas planted to a mixture of herbaceous and woody species.
-(3-18-22) - f.
-As used in this section, "herbaceous species" means grasses, legumes, and other forbs; "woody plants" means woody shrubs, trees, and vines; and "ground cover" means the area of the ground surface covered by the combined aerial parts of vegetation and the litter that is produced naturally onsite, expressed as a percentage of the total area measurement.
+e.
+For locations with an average annual precipitation of more than twenty-six (26) inches, the Director, in approving a placer mining permit, may set a minimum standard for success of revegetation as follows:

+i.
+Vegetative cover of seventy percent (70%) for two (2) full growing seasons in areas planted to herbaceous species only; or $(\)$ ii.
+Fifty percent (50%) vegetative cover for two (2) full growing seasons and six hundred (600) woody plants per acre in areas planted to a mixture of herbaceous and woody species. ()

+f.
+As used in this section, "herbaceous species" means grasses, legumes, and other forbs; "woody plants" means woody shrubs, trees, and vines; and "ground cover" means the area of the ground surface covered by the combined aerial parts of vegetation and the litter that is produced naturally on-site, expressed as a percentage of the total area measurement.
 Rock surface areas, composed of rock three plus (3+) inches in diameter will be excluded from this calculation.
 For purposes of measuring ground cover, rock greater than three (3) inches in diameter is considered as ground cover.
-(3-18-22) - g.
-For pPreviously mined areas that lack sufficient topsoil and are re-disturbed by a placer or dredge mining operation are not were not reclaimed to the standards required by to meet the revegetation standards in Section 040, and that are disturbed by the placer or dredge mining operations, but vegetation must be established to the extent necessary to control erosion, but and may not be less than that which existed before re-disturbance.